pratyushjuyal07/MadhavLab_GenAI_Experiments/README.md

 # musicgen_experiments
-Experiments and learnings related to the MusicGen audio generation model
+Experiments and learnings with the MusicGen audio generation model, based on Indian classical music